 Multinational corporations operating in Malaysia will be subject to the Competition Act 2010.
-The Act also applies to ‘any commercial activity transacted outside Malaysia that has an effect on competition in any market in Malaysia’.32 ‘Commercial activity’ is defined to mean any activity of a commercial nature excluding:
+The Act also applies to ‘any commercial activity transacted outside Malaysia that has an effect on competition in any market in Malaysia’.32 ‘Commercial activity’ is defined as any activity of a commercial nature, excluding:

-- any activity, directly or indirectly in the exercise of government authority;
+- any activity that is directly or indirectly exercising government authority;

 - any purchase of goods or services not for purposes of offering goods or services as part of an economic activity.

-It is likely that the Malaysian Competition Commission will in due course enter into mutual-assistance protocols with its counterparts overseas and be involved in investigating any international cartels that affect markets in Malaysia.
-This may enhance the Competition Commission’s capacity to take action against foreign enterprises without a local presence in Malaysia.
+It is likely that the MyCC will in due course enter into mutual- assistance protocols with its counterparts overseas and be involved in investigating any international cartels that affect markets in Malaysia.
+This may enhance the MyCC’s capacity to take action against foreign enterprises without a local presence in Malaysia.

-An infringement of the Competition Act 2010 can lead to financial penalties not exceeding 10 per cent of the enterprise’s world wide turnover.
-However, it is not clear whether the relevant ‘turnover’ is confined to turnover from the market in which the infringing activity took place, or applies to all of the enterprise’s turnover from any market.
-The Commission is expected to issue guidelines on penalties and remedies that may address this issue.
+An infringement of the Competition Act 2010 can lead to financial penalties not exceeding 10 per cent of the enterprise’s worldwide turnover for the duration of the infringement.
+However, it is unclear whether the relevant ‘turnover’ is confined to turnover from the market in which the infringing activity took place, or if it applies to the enterprise’s entire turnover from any market.
+The MyCC is expected to issue guidelines on penalties and remedies that may address this issue.

 - Section 3 of the Competition Act 2010.